Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Discussion and Related Work

+\paragraph{Interpretability for NLI models} For classification tasks such as NLI, correct predictions do not always mean that the underlying model is employing correct reasoning.
+More work is needed to make models interpretable, either through explanations or by pointing to the evidence that is used for predictions ~\cite[e.g.][]{feng2018pathologies,serrano2019attention,jain2019attention,wiegreffe2019attention, deyoung-etal-2020-eraser, paranjape2020information, hewitt2019designing, richardson2020does, niven-kao-2019-probing,ravichander2021probing}.
+Many recent shared tasks on reasoning over semi-structured tabular data (such as SemEval 2021 Task 9 \cite{semeval_2021:task9} and FEVEROUS \cite{aly2021feverous}) have highlighted the importance of, and the challenges associated with, evidence extraction for claim verification.

-\paragraph{Interpretability for NLI model} Our analysis shows that for classification tasks such as natural language inference, correct predictions do not mean correct model reasoning.
-More effort is needed to either make the model more interpretable or at least generate explanations for the predictions \cite{feng2018pathologies,serrano2019attention,jain2019attention,wiegreffe2019attention, deyoung-etal-2020-eraser, paranjape2020information}.
-Investigation is needed around how the model arrives at a particular prediction: is it looking at the correct evidence?
-Furthermore, NLI models should be subjected to multiple test sets with adversarial settings \citep[e.g.][]{ribeiro2016should, ribeiro2018anchors, ribeiro2018semantically, zhao2018generating, iyyer2018adversarial,glockner-etal-2018-breaking, naik2018stress, mccoy2019right, nie2019analyzing, liu2019inoculation} focusing on particular properties or aspects of reasoning, such as perturbed premises for evidence selection, zero-shot transfer (\alphaThree), counterfactual premises or alternate facts, contrasting hypotheses via perturbation \alphaTwo.
-Model performance should be checked on all these settings to identify problems and weaknesses.
-Such behavioral probing with evaluation on multiple test benchmarks \citep[e.g.][]{ribeiro2020beyond, tarunesh2021trusting} and controlled probes \citep[e.g.][]{hewitt2019designing, richardson2020does, ravichander2021probing} is essential to estimate the actual reasoning ability of large pre-trained language models.
-Recently many shared tasks based on semi-structured table reasoning (such as SemEval 2021 Task 9 \cite{wang2021semeval} and FEVEROUS \cite{aly2021feverous}) highlight the importance and challenges associated with the evidence extraction for claim verification for both unstructured and semi-structured data.
+Finally, NLI models should be tested on multiple test sets in adversarial settings \citep[e.g.,][]{ribeiro2016should, ribeiro2018anchors, ribeiro2018semantically, zhao2018generating, iyyer2018adversarial,glockner-etal-2018-breaking, naik2018stress, mccoy2019right, nie2019analyzing, liu2019inoculation} focusing on particular properties or aspects of reasoning, such as perturbed premises for evidence selection, zero-shot transfer (\alphaThree), counterfactual premises or alternate facts, and contrasting hypotheses via perturbation (\alphaTwo).
+Such behavioral probing by evaluating on multiple test-only benchmarks and controlled probes is essential to better understand both the abilities and the weaknesses of pre-trained language models.